 Benefits of a Diverse Teaching Corps

 Those in the education sector point out that an excellent way to motivate students to achieve to their fullest ability is to see someone like himself or herself standing in the front of the classroom.
-By increasing the number of teachers of color, minority students have that success story available to them – someone they can look up to who shares a similar ethnic or cultural background.
+By increasing the number of teachers of color, minority students have that success story available to them – someone, they can look up to who shares a similar ethnic or cultural background.
 Additionally, research has shown that minority students respond better academically to minority teachers.
 Teachers of color may be more likely to incorporate culturally specific materials into their teaching that is familiar to minority students, which makes learning more relevant and therefore more fun.
-Minority students may also put more trust in, and have more respect for, a teacher with whom they share some significant characteristic, such as race.
+Minority students may also put more trust in, and have more respect for, a teacher with whom they share some significant characteristics, such as race.
 Data from studies in the 1980s demonstrate this fact: black children taught by black teachers scored four to five percentile points higher on measures of math and reading than black children taught by white teachers.

-Minority students who are taught by a white teacher may also face what is known as “stereotype threat.”
+Minority students who are taught by a white teacher may also face what is known as a “stereotype threat.”
 Stereotype threat can occur when a student of color perceives their teacher to hold racially or culturally specific stereotypes against them.
 For example, a Hispanic student learning English may feel as though a white teacher holds diminished expectations for them in English class.
 Teachers may also hold unintentional biases when interacting with minority students.
 Studies show that teachers devote more class time and interact with students of their own race more so than with students who are not.
 Other studies have demonstrated that black students receive less praise and are more often punished than white students when the classroom teacher is white.
 Having a more diverse pool of teachers may help diminish these phenomena.

 Drawbacks of Focusing on Teachers’ Race